Yelp/mrjob/docs/guides/configs-all-runners.rst

        Uploading archives and directories (e.g. ``src-tree/#``) to Spark's working directory still only works on YARN.

+    .. versionchanged:: 0.6.8

-    .. versionadded:: 0.5.8 support for directories (above)
+       added full support for Spark

+    .. versionchanged:: 0.6.7

-    .. versionadded:: 0.6.7 support for Spark on YARN only
+       added support for Spark on YARN only

-    .. versionadded:: 0.6.8 full support for Spark

     For more details of parsing, see
     :py:func:`~mrjob.setup.parse_setup_cmd`.